-Internal stakeholders (WCC) Building Department Environmental Health Department Infrastructure Department Assets and GISPlanning Department Wannon Water Water and sewerage services within the City are provided by Southern Rural Water (wholesaler) and Wannon Water (retailer).
+Internal stakeholders (WCC) Building Department Environmental Health Department Infrastructure Department Assets and GIS Planning Department Wannon Water Water and sewerage services within the City are provided by Southern Rural Water (wholesaler) and Wannon Water (retailer).
 This DWMP covers areas where sewer is not provided to a premise, by any of these water corporations.
 However, the water corporations have interest in protecting the drinking water catchments impacted by OWS's.
 Department of Environment, Water, Land, Planning (DELWP) The State Government has responsibility for the natural and built environment providing an oversight role in domestic wastewater management and involved in the referrals process when required by Clause 66 of the Warrnambool Planning Scheme.
 Department of Health (DoH) The Department of Health (DoH) is responsible for ensuring that all Victorians have access to services that protect and enhance the community's physical, mental and social well-being.
 They are responsible for water quality standards including drinking water, irrigation water and reuse.
 DoH have no direct impact on domestic wastewater management.
 Environment Protection Authority The Environment Protection Authority (EPA) is responsible for ensuring that the environment is protected from adverse impacts resulting from human activities.
-The EPA produces a list of approved technologies for the treatment of wastewater within allotment boundaries Glenelg-Hopkins Catchment Management Authority The Glenelg-Hopkins Catchment Management Authority (GHCMA) is responsible for Southern Rural Water Rural Water Corporations provide water services comprising non-potable water supply, drainage, and salinity mitigation services for irrigation and domestic and stock purposes.
+The EPA produces a list of approved technologies for the treatment of wastewater within allotment boundaries Glenelg-Hopkins Catchment Management Authority The Glenelg-Hopkins Catchment Management Authority (GHCMA) is responsible for ensuring on-site treatment facilities do not / will not have adverse impacts on their water supply catchments, in addition to assessing all referred applications from Council in relation to water supply catchments and protection of natural resources.
+Southern Rural Water Rural Water Corporations provide water services comprising non-potable water supply, drainage, and salinity mitigation services for irrigation and domestic and stock purposes.
 Water Corporations provide potable and non-potable water supply and sewerage services to urban customers within their respective service districts such as Wannon Water.
 Both Rural and Urban Water Corporations have a responsibility for assessing and responding to all referred applications under Clause 66 of council planning schemes for Declared Water Supply Catchments as listed in schedule 5 of the Catchment and Land Protection Act 1994

 VCAT VCAT is a tribunal by which civil disputes, administrative decisions and appeals can be heard before Judge or member.
 It provides a dispute resolution service for both government and individuals within Victoria.
-MAV Has developed a model LCA report and procedures for undertaking LCA to assist land capability assessors and regulators; and has developed this in accordance with EPA Codes and AS/NZS 1547:2012.
+MAV Has developed a model LCA report and procedures for undertaking LCA to assist land capability assessors and regulators; and has developed this in accordance with EPA Codes and AS/NZS 1547:2012 .
 Plumbing Industry Commission (PIC) Licenses all plumbers, drainers and septic tank installers across Victoria; and regulates the installation of all plumbing works including internal plumbing works on septic tank systems.